RayJW/awesome-foss/README.md

 ## Password Managers

+Password managers are a very critical piece of software in our everyday lives, and everyone should use one.
+I would argue that using a FOSS password manager is very critical as it contains close to your whole digital identity and therefore represents a single point of failure for most of us.
+Using a well established open-source solution ensures that thousands of eyes have audited the source code and thoroughly searched for security vulnerabilities.
+It also gives the community the possibility to maintain an abandoned password manager until everyone has had the chance of moving away if a company behind an open-source password manager should ever stop operations.

 | Software  | Description |
 |-----------|-------------|
 | [Bitwarden](https://bitwarden.com/) | Bitwarden is one of the biggest open-source password managers.
 It is easy to use, supports 2FA integration and is free for almost all features.
 The premium version only costs 10 USD/year.
 For a free self-hosted implementation, check [Vaultwarden](https://github.com/dani-garcia/vaultwarden) which is compatible with all upstream clients. |